Choose from a wide range of languages and combinations

 BA Spanish and English Language graduate / 2021 Kickstart intern as Business Reporter at The News, Portsmouth

-In the latest Graduate Outcomes Survey 2018/19, 88% of our leavers are in work and/or study 15 months after the end of their course (Graduate Outcomes Survey 2018/19; First Degree and other undergraduate responders from Languages and Cultures).
+In the latest Graduate Outcomes Survey 2019/20, overall, 88% of our leavers are in work and/or study within 15 months of graduation*.